-The Maureen Kane Kammerer Creative Writing Endowed Scholarship was established by the Kammerer Family in honor of their mother, Maureen, who was an English teacher at Bishop O'Connell from 1978 – 1985 and moderator of Largesse, the student literary/art magazine.
+The Kammerer family established the Maureen Kane Kammerer Creative Writing Endowed Scholarship was established by the Kammerer family – Joseph, her husband, and their children, Eric J. Kammerer ’83 and Michelle Kammerer Fauntleroy ’84 - in honor of their mother, Maureen, a former English teacher and moderator of the student literary magazine, Largesse at Bishop O'Connell from 1978 – 1985.
 Under Mrs. Kammerer's stewardship, Largesse won an award from the Columbia Scholastic Press Association.
-This award will be granted to a rising senior, junior or sophomore author of a creative writing piece judged to be the best entry of the academic year.
+The scholarship is awarded to a rising senior, junior or sophomore author of a creative writing piece judged to be the best entry of the academic year.

 In addition to the endowed scholarships, there are a number of other scholarships and awards.
 The Scholarship Committee selects qualified recipients in accordance with established criteria for each scholarship and award.

-The Ballard Scholarship was established in 1993 by Mr. and Mrs. J. Vernon Ballard in memory of their son, John Anthony Ballard '70.
-The scholarship is awarded to a rising freshman who has demonstrated both exceptional academic achievement and outstanding leadership ability.
+Mr. and Mrs. J. Vernon Ballard established the Ballard Scholarship in 1993 in memory of their son, John Anthony Ballard '70.
+The school awards the scholarship to a rising 9th grader who has demonstrated both exceptional academic achievement and outstanding leadership ability.

 Joseph W. Connolly Scholarship